liupeirong/liupeirong.github.io/azureIoTNestedEdge/readme.md

 }
 ```

-### Required certificates and their respective use
+### Required certificates and their respective usage

 * __IoT Hub__ and/or __DPS__ need
   * the public key of the root CA certificate